nayaabkhan/rpi1b-retroarch/README.md

 ### Overclock

+⚠️ Make sure you have at least a heatsink installed.
+A fan is even better.

 Launch `sudo raspi-config` and then select **Performance Options > Overclock > Turbo**

 Or these are working settings to put on `/boot/config.txt`: